pyeventsourcing/eventsourcing/docs/topics/introduction.rst

-To demonstrate how storing and retrieving domain events can be used effectively as a persistence mechanism in an event-sourced application, this library includes base classes for event-sourced domain entities and applications of different kinds.
+To demonstrate how storing and retrieving domain events can be used effectively as a persistence mechanism in an event-sourced application, this library includes base classes for event-sourced aggregates and applications.
-A domain model developed using these classes will not depend on infrastructure ("onion" archictecture).
-A style is suggested for event-sourced aggregates: to have command methods which "trigger" domain events.
-Triggered domain events are used to mutate the state of the aggregate, and then stored.
-The stored events of an aggregate can be retrieved and used to obtain the current state of the aggregate.
-The stored events of an application can also be propagated and used to project the state of the application into the materialised views needed by users.
-Stored events can also be processed further by other applications in the same system, and by other systems.

-It is also possible to define an entire application, and indeed an entire distributed system of event-sourced applications, independently of infrastructure.
+It is possible to define an entire application, and indeed an entire distributed system of event-sourced applications, independently of infrastructure.
 That means system behaviours can be rapidly developed whilst running the entire system synchronously in a single thread with a single in-memory database.
 And then, the system can be run